niallbee/capstone/guides/day-2/guide-4-loadbalancer.md

    ```

 ## Viewing the NGINX homepage
-Now that we have deployed our load balancer when can use it to view the NGINX webpage that we deployed on the VMs.
+Now that we have deployed our load balancer we can use it to view the NGINX webpage that we deployed on the VMs.

 Copy the IP of the load balancer from the output in the terminal where you ran the terraform apply and paste it into the web browser along with the port like below
    ```